Breast reduction in Paris: Treatment, prices and before and after effects

 Some women want a B cup, but they should be warned that the breasts may be a little flat and less aesthetic.

-This is strongly discouraged.
+Breastfeeding after breast reduction surgery is strongly discouraged.

-How much does a breast reduction cost?
+Breast reduction Price: how much does a breast reduction cost?

 The health insurance covers breast reductions with a glandular resection of more than 300g per operated breast.